6 DAYS FROM $1,599

 Enter the mythical Sacred Valley of the Incas and enjoy a Welcome Briefing and Dinner

 Today you’ll check into the hotel and attend a Welcome Briefing and Dinner where you’ll get acquainted with your fellow travelers.
 Or, depart three days earlier on a pre-trip extension to explore the incredible Nazca Lines & the Peruvian Desert.

 Meet schoolchildren and indigenous artisans in Chinchero, then hop a motortaxi to a chicheria

 We’ll begin our adventure through the Sacred Valley beginning with a day of cultural discoveries in the small town of Chinchero.
 Located between Cusco and Urubamba, Chinchero is known for its weaving community, Incan ruins, and altitude, which soars above Cusco’s.
-Vantage Cares: In Chinchero, we’ll spend some time with local children during a visit to a school.
+Vantage Cares: In Chinchero, we’ll spend time with some children during a visit to a local school.
 Vantage Cares: Next, we’ll visit an adobe church built on top of the remains of an Incan palace before continuing to an indigenous weavers community.
 Here, we’ll participate in a weaving demonstration on a traditional backstrap loom and shop from a colorful array of beautiful blankets, garments, rugs, and other community-made goods.

-Cultural Discovery: After an included lunch, we’ll catch a mototaxi ride to a typical chicheria, or family-run store, for some local flavor.
-Typically marked by a red flag or bag hanging from the door, a chicheria is the perfect spot to sample chicha, Peruvian homegrown maize beer.
-You'll also have time to share stories with the town’s indigenous residents during a home visit before continuing on to Urubamba this evening.
-We'll arrive at our hotel in time to enjoy the balance of an evening of leisure.
+Cultural Discovery: After an included lunch, we’ll catch a mototaxi to a typical chichería — often a rustic, family-owned speakeasy-type establishment — for some local flavor.
+Typically marked by a red flag or bag hanging from the door, a chichería is where we’ll sample Peruvian homegrown maize beer known as chicha.
+You’ll also have time to share stories with the town’s indigenous residents during a home visit before continuing on to Urubamba this evening.
+We’ll arrive at our hotel in time to enjoy an evening at leisure.

 Board the scenic Vistadome train bound for Machu Picchu